exotic-matter-sas/paper-matter-app/docs/api-v1.md

   ]
 }
 ```
 If there is too many results, results will be paginated.
-To get the next page results you have to repeat the request on the url specified in `next` field (or set an additional `page` query string with desired page number).
+To get the next page results you have to call the url specified in `next` field (or set an additional `page` query string with desired page number).

 ### Update a document
 **PATCH /api/v1/documents/`document_pid`**